burst-apps-team/burst-wiki/burst-wiki.md

 Burst: the 'cryptocurrency 2.0'
 -------------------------------

 Burst is a cryptocurrency and a blockchain platform with multiple core-level features that has been running publicly since August 2014.
-There will be a total of 2,158,812,800 Burst coins in existence when the mining period is projected to end in the year 2033.
+There will be a total of 2,158,812,800 Burst coins in existence when the mining period ends in the year 2033.

 An informative and fast paced video introduction to Burst is located here: